Process physics

 Predicting and understanding the distribution of residual stresses is crucial, particularly for large-scale structures or when employing different ply orientations.
 By gaining insight into the thermal limits of the materials and process, it becomes possible to minimize the occurrence and magnitude of residual stresses.

-At OTOMcomposite, we specialize in optimizing composite structures and addressing challenges related to residual stresses.
-Our expertise in numerical modeling, analysis, and simulation enables us to predict and evaluate the behavior of composite structures under thermal loads.
-By identifying areas of concern and proposing design modifications or process adjustments, we can help improve the performance and durability of your products.
-Our goal is to assist you in achieving composite structures that exhibit enhanced reliability, reduced delamination, and improved interlaminar fracture toughness.
+We specialize in optimizing composite structures and addressing challenges related to residual stresses.
+Our expertise in numerical modeling, analysis, and simulation lets us predict and evaluate the behavior of composite structures under thermal loads — identifying areas of concern and proposing design or process adjustments for enhanced reliability, reduced delamination, and improved interlaminar fracture toughness.